 Don’t throw away those airport luggage labels on your suitcase.
 Keep them as the tags have unique 3 letter airport codes.
 A perfect way to record your travels by creating a collage of them in vertical rows.
 Frame them so they lie flat behind glass.
 When your friends and family come round guessing what the airport codes stand for is a fab game!

 Fridge magnets are easily our favourite souvenir for tracking our travels, well when we say ‘our’ I mean Garth’s!
 We don’t collect antiques or anything sensible, but we LOVE to take a little memento from all the places we’ve been to and fridge magnets are the best!!
 But whichever one we buy, there are always three more that are ‘better’ as the holiday goes on.
 Yes they are tacky, yes are kitsch, and that’s why we love them!
 They are reminders of adventures we’ve had each time we get the milk out of the fridge.
 Although our American style fridge is groaning under the weight of them!
 The best way to display fridge magnets is to group them all as close as you can together.
 Any gaps you should fill with a smaller magnet, think of it like a jigsaw.
 It looks better to have one large space under a big group of magnets rather than spreading them all out over your fridge door.
 As a bonus idea you can also turn foreign coins or beer bottle tops into magnets, just glue some craft magnets to the back.

 This was a really neat idea we saw outside a lovely restaurant in Kyoto, Japan.
 Same idea as our wall map but using one of those geography school globes.
-The restaurant owner asked all his guests when they left to add a sewing pin to show their hometown, to show off his international diners, how clever!
+The restaurant owner asked all his guests when they left to add a sewing pin to mark their hometown, to show off his international diners, how clever!

 5. Collect Christmas Ornaments